sametcodes/hone-notion/README.md

 # h-one ― notion-like editor

-This repository was prepared for a task.
+> This repository was prepared for a task.
 I'll think on keep developing and maintaining.

+The purpose of the editor is having a notion-like flow and functionality.
+It uses [`contenteditable`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/contenteditable) parameter on elements to display texts as wanted.

 ## Components